felipe-juan/dotfiles/README.md

 <summary><h3>⌨️ Keyboard Shortcuts</h2></summary>

   Since I'm coming from Windows, most of the shortcuts I made were just the same as they were there.
 I highly recommend you do the same if you used these shortcuts on Windows too!

+By the way, related to the Window Switch recommend, I highly recommend disabling switching for the only current workspace, if you care for that:
+`gsettings set org.gnome.shell.window-switcher current-workspace-only false`

 | Launchers| Keybinding |
 |---|---|